lambdacore66/Relativistic_Raytracer_Cpp/README.md

 To obtain video ouput, install ffmpeg and add it to the OS´ Path or locate the ffmpeg executable in the same folder as the compiled executable.

+Tested and working on Windows and Ubuntu based distros.

 # Examples